Linuxfabrik/monitoring-plugins/fortios-memory-usage/README.md

 # Check "fortios-memory-usage" - Overview

-Returns the current system-wide memory utilization as a percentage from Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
+Returns the current system-wide memory utilization as a percentage from a Forti Appliance like FortiGate running FortiOS, using the FortiOS REST API.
 The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".

 Hints and Recommendations:
 * This plugin tries to check against the global configured `memory-use-threshold-green` and `memory-use-threshold-red` first; only if there is no value, the check's command line values are used.